 There are 3 ways of earning new cards – through random events and leveling, via kegs or by crafting them yourself.
 I will explain in a bit more detail the InGame purchasing and crafting below.

-As you play the game, you obtain the main currency – Ore.
-A secondary currency – “Scraps”.
+As you play the game, you obtain not just “Ore”, but also “Scraps”.
 The ability to craft cards becomes available when you reach lvl 3.
 Using the scraps you can make more copies of cards you already know or craft brand new ones.
 The better the card is, the more expensive it is to craft.
-If you don’t need some cards, you can deconstruct them and get back a small amount of scraps.
+If you don’t need some cards, you can deconstruct (mill) them and get back a small amount of scraps.
 The ratio of deconstructing a card and making a new one is very high in favor of crafting the new one, so don’t rush to remove half the cards from your collection.

 - I strongly recommend you go through the InGame tutorial or watch the video I have attached at the bottom of this guide.
 It will help you learn almost everything you need to know before you begin your adventure.
 The rest comes with practice and experience.
 Speaking of practice, take your time and play a few games against the AI.
 Don’t rush to jump and play against real players.
 The system will always try to match players with similar decks, but it’s still better to prepare yourself.

-- As you play more games, you will learn what other cards can do and how to design special combos with your own ones.
+- As you play more games, you will learn what other cards can do and how to design special combos with your own ones to use the synergy beetwen them.
 Many of the cards in GWENT have extra buffs or abilities that alter the score on the board when they are played.

 - Focus on one faction and learn its strong and weak sides, then move on to the next one.
 If you jump from faction to faction and deck to deck all the time, it might take you longer time to learn and remember the differences between them.